skiptoniam/ppmFit/README.md

 # ppmFit
-A package to fit ppms using the ppmData package and object - potentially merge down the track.
+A package to fit ppms using the ppmData package and objects - potentially merge down the track.